christopherritter/Encoding-Liminal-Space/Table-of-Contents.md

 You will move between registers, oscillating between immersive understanding and grounded practice.
 This oscillation is the pedagogy.
 Expect to inhabit the boundary between technical mechanism and metaphysical principle simultaneously.

-**The Practitioner Log:** Maintain a working documentation log throughout.
+**The Documentation Instrument:** Maintain a working documentation log throughout using the **Structured Dialogue Protocol (SDP)**.
 Every chapter includes specific moments to record observations, parameters adjusted, outcomes, surprises, and next steps.
 This log becomes your primary learning instrument.

 ---